 - Using your hands, roll each part into a ball and then use your thumbs to dig a center out of the ball.
 Continuously use your hands to smooth together the dough as you dig a hole in the center.
 This gives it the donut shape.

-- Place on a mesh liner in a dehydrator and dehydrate at 145 for 3 hours.
+- Place on a mesh liner in a food dehydrator and dehydrate at 145 for 3 hours.
 You can use lower temps for longer periods, just look for a hard outside and cakey inside.

 - Top with your favorite frosting and enjoy! (here I used a cinnamon date paste (soaked dates, water and cinnamon blended) along with a vanilla coconut frosting (coconut butter, vanilla, coconut nectar).